 Common names (selected) English: bittercress, bitter wintercress, common wintercress, common yellow rocket, garden yellow rocket, St. Barbara’s cress, rocketcress, upland cress, wintercress, yellow rocket; Chinese: 欧洲山芥 (European mountain mustard); French: barbarée officinale, barbarée vulgaire, cresson de terre, herbe de Sainte Barbe; German: Barbenkraut, Echtes, Winterkresse; Italian: barbarea commune, erba di Santa Barbara; Portuguese: erva-de-Santa-Barbara; Spanish: berro de invierno, hierba de Santa Barbara

 Description: winter annual, or biennial, or perennial

-Urban habitat: thrives in disturbed soils, common in minimally maintained landscapes, vacant lots, rubble dumps, highway banks, unmowed grasslands; can grow in semi-shaded and fully shaded areas.
+Urban habitat: Thrives in disturbed soils, minimally maintained landscapes, vacant lots, rubble dumps, highway banks, grasslands, drainage ditches, river banks.
+It can grow in semi-shaded and fully shaded areas.

-Ecological function: disturbance-adapted colonizer of bare ground, attractive to a variety of wildlife.
+Ecological function: Disturbance-adapted colonizer of bare ground.
+Food and habitat for a variety of wildlife including bees.

-History: Barbarea vulgaris was named after St. Barbara, as the plant was once known as her herb probably because it emerged around the time of her feast day in December.
-It is naturally resistant to some insect species, while containing chemicals attractive to the cabbage white butterfly and is currently found in Northeast, Midwest, in many Western states, and across most of Canada.
+History / human uses: Barbarea vulgaris was named after St. Barbara, as the plant was once known as her herb probably because it emerged around the time of her feast day in December; is naturally resistant to some insect species, while containing chemicals attractive to the cabbage white butterfly.
 B. vulgaris has been found useful for medicinal purposes: the leaves have been used as a poultice for treating wounds, and a tea made from its leaves stimulates appetite and acts as a diuretic and scurvy preventative.
 Its young leaves can be eaten raw or cooked and its young stems harvested before flowers open can be cooked like broccoli.